ShermanTreeDev/Snort---Live-Attack-Simulation/README.md

-# Snort - Live Attack Simulation
+# Snort - Live Attack Simulation :pig:

 This lab simulates a brute-force attack on a Virtual Machine (VM) provided by TryHackMe.
 Our objective is to analyze network traffic and packet logs using Snort, an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS).
 Through this analysis, we aim to detect and assess potential security threats, enhancing our understanding of network security and intrusion detection techniques.